jjinking/learn-haskell/NOTES.md

 ### Higher order functions take functions as parameters and returns functions

+- Higher order functions: functions that take functions as parameter and outputs another function

+- Haskell actually allows one parameter per function

 - Curried functions - passing multiple values into a function is actually creating a function that takes in the first parameter, and then applying the second param, etc

+- `map`, `filter`, `foldl`, `foldr`, `foldl1`, `foldl2`, `scanl`, `scanr` explained very well in this section

+- Function application with `$` is right-associative, where as the regular space separators are left-associative.
+Also `$` can be used to use `map` to apply a list of functions to a single parameter value

+- Function composition `f . g = \x -> f (g x)`
+  - right-associative, makes it easy to create composed functions on the fly to pass to `map`
+  - also useful to define functions in point free style
+  - composing a long list of functions is bad style